MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 ## Cost considerations

-- Do capacity planning based on performance testing.
+- Do a capacity planning based on the results of a performance test.
 - Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs.
 - See other cost considerations in [Principles of cost optimization](../../framework/cost/overview.md) in the Microsoft Azure Well-Architected Framework.

 ## DevOps considerations

-Here are some operational considerations for this scenario:

 - Deploy your workloads to AKS using a [Helm](https://helm.sh/) chart in a CI/CD pipeline using a DevOps system such as [GitHub Actions](https://docs.github.com/en/actions) or [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/).
 For more information, see [Build and deploy to Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/kubernetes/aks-template?view=azure-devops).
 - Introduce A/B testing and canary deployments in your application lifecycle management to properly test an application before making it available for all users.
 There are several techniques that you can leverage to split the traffic across different versions of the same service.
 For more information, see:</p>